feedofmri/Bakery-Management-System/README.md

-# CrumbCart - Bakery Marketplace Frontend
+# CrumbCart - Bakery Marketplace

 A modern React.js frontend application for CrumbCart, the ultimate bakery marketplace connecting customers with local bakeries and providing comprehensive business management tools for bakery owners.